Last updated June 2019.

 4.1 We require your personal data to understand your needs and provide you with a better service, and in particular for the following reasons:

-(b) to provide details of and improve our products and services (including SET member benefits);
+- to provide details of and improve our products and services (including SET member benefits)

-(c) to customise the website according to your interests;
+- to provide a tailored experience and customise the website according to your interests

-(d) if you register with us, to provide you with information (including our newsletter) relating to similar services, programmes or projects that we may offer from time to time;
+- if you register with us, to provide you with information (including our newsletter) relating to similar services, programmes or projects that we may offer from time to time

 4.2 The ETF will not sell or lease your personal information to third parties and we will only share your data with third parties when:

-(a) it is to provide you with a service or information including any benefits and services (including membership, if relevant) provided by third parties as set out above.
-The ETF requires all such third-parties to treat your personal information as confidential and to comply with all applicable UK Data Protection Legislation (including the General Data Protection Regulation) and Consumer Legislation in place at any given time, or
+- it is to provide you with a service or information including any benefits and services (including membership, if relevant) provided by third parties as set out above.
+The ETF requires all such third-parties to treat your personal information as confidential and to comply with all applicable UK Data Protection Legislation (including the General Data Protection Regulation and Data Protection Act 2018) and Consumer Legislation in place at any given time, or

-(b) you have given your express consent, or
+- you have given your explicit consent to do so, or

-(c) where it is necessary to comply with an order from a statutory body which is empowered to require us to release your data; or to comply with any legal obligation or to enforce or apply any of our terms which you are subject to or to protect the rights, property, or safety of ETF, our staff or others, or
+- where it is necessary to comply with an order from a statutory body which is empowered to require us to release your data; or to comply with any legal obligation; or to enforce or apply any of our terms which you are subject to; or to protect the rights, property, or safety of ETF, our staff or others, or

 (6) What are your rights